-Care instructions for bringing a home your new puppy.
+Care instructions for bringing home your new puppy.
 Please read, I promise it will be helpful !

 Get some whole milk plain yogurt at home for your puppy.
 It will help your puppy eat well and settle their nervous belly on their first day.
 There is more information about the benefits of yogurt below.
 Please read the information I provided below.
 Everything I have written is important and helpful.

 ~ Your puppy will be clean, but might be damp.
 Bring a blanket!
 They can shiver because of nerves and a chill.
 Pups do get motion sickness, keep taking them for rides they will grow out of it quickly.
 If you see them drooling a lot they are probably going to get car sick, so bring some paper towels in case you need to clean up.
 Let me know if you need food, I am happy to provide some to get you by for a few days.
 It is very important to keep them on the same food for now.

 Eating & Drinking

 For the first day you should have some plain whole milk yogurt on hand, just add a couple spoonfuls on top of their kibble.
 DO NOT LIMIT THEIR FOOD, KEEP A FULL BOWL OF FOOD OUT FOR THE FIRST FEW MONTHS OR MORE!

 They are new born babies they must gain weight each day.
 Let them eat!
 Add a couple spoonfuls of yogurt right on top of that kibble, no need to mix.
 It will settle their stomach if they are nervous and do not feel like eating the first day.
 Your pup is use to having a full bowl of food at all times, they are not going to go to their dish and finish a helping, they will graze and come back for more later.
 You do not need to teach your puppy when to eat, nature will take care of that.
 Let your puppy eat when they are hungry, their body's should dictate their amount of food and when they need to eat.
 Puppies DO NOT over eat.